bsu-cs315/Project_2/README.md

-# Project 1 Daniel Litt
+# Project 2 Daniel Litt
-This project is inspired by Angry Birds and will implement many of its mechanics.
+Platforming game
 A live version of this project can be found <a href="https://bsu-cs315.github.io/Project_2/">here</a>

 ### How to play